Including how to teach your child the value of money

 While I do believe that it is a critical life skill, I still believe (rightly or wrongly) that parents are the greatest teachers.
 Being able to show that you are financially savvy, and have the skills and confidence to handle finances, might just be one of the most important things you can teach your child.

-Make money real.
+First off, make money real.

 I don’t think it’s ever too early to teach kids about money, especially now, when we, as a society are (me included) are choosing to do more and more of our banking or shopping online, deeming notes almost invisible.
 The most many kids see of money is it coming out of a cash machine, and think this is the norm.

-For ages, my 4-year-old just assumed you got stuck your card in, and it gave you cash back.
+For ages, my 4-year-old just assumed you got stuck your card in, and it gave you cashback.
 I wish!

 Explaining that the hole in the wall was run by the bank really helped and that a bank was there to look after money that I’d earned working.